contao/docs/docs/manual/layout/module-management/user-modules.en.md

 **Forwarding page:** Here you can define to which page a user is forwarded after requesting a new password.

-**Confirmation page**: Here you can define to which page a user will be redirected after a new password has been successfully created.
+**Confirmation page:** Here you can define to which page a user will be redirected after a new password has been successfully created.

 **Confirmation mail:** Enter the text of the confirmation mail here.
 You can use placeholders in the format `##key##`for all user properties as well as the placeholders `##domain##`for the current domain and `##link##`for the confirmation link.